Past Presiding Bishops

 James Dewolf Perry (1930-1937)

 (Oct.
 3, 1871-Mar.
 20, 1947).
 Eighteenth Presiding Bishop of the Episcopal Church.
 He was born in Germantown, Pennsylvania.
 Perry received his B.A. from the University of Pennsylvania in 1891 and then received another B.A. from Harvard University in 1892.
 He received his B.D. from the Episcopal Theological School in 1895.
 Perry was ordained deacon on June 9, 1895.
 He began his ministry as an assistant at Christ Church, Springfield, Massachusetts.
-He was ordained priest on Feb.
+He was ordained a priest on Feb.
 18, 1896.
 From 1897 until 1904 he was rector of Christ Church, Fitchburg, Massachusetts.
-His last parochial ministry was as rector of St. Paul's Church, New Haven, Connecticut, 1904-1911.
+His last parochial ministry was as rector of St. Paul’s Church, New Haven, Connecticut, 1904-1911.
 Perry was consecrated the seventh Bishop of Rhode Island on Jan.
 6, 1911.
 He was elected Presiding Bishop by the House of Bishops on Mar.
 26, 1930.
 Perry was reelected at the General Convention of 1931.
 He served until his retirement on Dec.
 31, 1937.
 He was the last Presiding Bishop who retained his diocesan jurisdiction while serving in the national post.
 Perry was especially interested in foreign missions.
-In 1932 the Report of the Commission of Appraisal of the Laymen's Foreign Missions Enquiry was published with the title Rethinking Missions: A Layman's Enquiry after One Hundred Years.
+In 1932 the Report of the Commission of Appraisal of the Laymen’s Foreign Missions Enquiry was published with the title Rethinking Missions: A Layman’s Enquiry after One Hundred Years.
 This independent commission was chaired by William Ernest Hocking.
 It was very critical of the missionary work of the Protestant churches.
-The National Council of the Episcopal Church asked Presiding Bishop Perry to make an independent study of the Episcopal Church's foreign missions.
+The National Council of the Episcopal Church asked Presiding Bishop Perry to make an independent study of the Episcopal Church’s foreign missions.
 He and Mrs. Perry spent five months visiting mission stations in the Philippine Islands, China, Japan, and Hawaii.
 Upon his return to the United States, Perry announced his disagreement with the conclusions of Rethinking Missions.
 Perry died in Summerville, South Carolina.

 Henry St. George Tucker (1938-1946)

 (July 16, 1874-Aug.
 8, 1959).
 Nineteenth Presiding Bishop.
 He was born in Warsaw, Virginia.
 Tucker received his M.A. from the University of Virginia in 1895 and his B.D. from the Virginia Theological Seminary in 1899.
 He was ordained deacon on June 23, 1899, and priest on July 30, 1900.
-Tucker began his ordained ministry as a missionary in Japan, and from 1903 until 1912 he was president of St. Paul's College, Tokyo.
+Tucker began his ordained ministry as a missionary in Japan, and from 1903 until 1912 he was president of St. Paul’s College, Tokyo.
 On Mar.
 25, 1912, Tucker was consecrated the second Missionary Bishop of Kyoto, Japan.
 He served in that capacity until he resigned on Nov.
 14, 1923.
-From 1923 until 1926, he was professor of pastoral theology at the Virginia Theological Seminary.
+From 1923 until 1926, he was a professor of pastoral theology at the Virginia Theological Seminary.
 On Sept.
 21, 1926, he became Bishop Coadjutor of Virginia, and on June 25, 1927, he became the eighth Bishop of Virginia.
 He served as Presiding Bishop from Jan.
 1, 1938, until Dec.
 31, 1946, when he retired.
 He resigned as Bishop of Virginia on June 1, 1944.
 He was the first Presiding Bishop to resign his diocesan jurisdiction.
 From 1942 until 1944 Tucker was president of the Federal Council of the Churches of Christ in the United States.
 He died in Richmond, Virginia.

 Henry Knox Sherrill (1947-1958)

 (Nov.
 6, 1890-May 11, 1980).
 Twentieth Presiding Bishop.
 He was born in Brooklyn, New York.
 Sherrill received his B.A. from Yale University in 1911 and his M. Div. from the Episcopal Theological School in 1914.
 He was ordained deacon on June 7, 1914, and priest on May 9, 1915.
 He began his ministry as assistant minister at Trinity Church, Boston.
-He remained there until 1917, when he became Red Cross chaplain of the Massachusetts General Hospital, later known as Base Hospital Six.
-In that same year he and others from the hospital were sent to Europe where they assumed responsibility for a hospital in Talence, France.
+He remained there until 1917 when he became the Red Cross chaplain of the Massachusetts General Hospital, later known as Base Hospital Six.
+In that same year, he and others from the hospital were sent to Europe where they assumed responsibility for a hospital in Talence, France.
 In 1919 he was discharged from the Army.
 He became rector of the Church of Our Saviour, Brookline, Massachusetts, where he remained until 1923.
 In 1923 he became the twelfth rector of Trinity Church, Boston, and stayed there until 1930.
 While at Trinity Church he taught pastoral care and homiletics at the Episcopal Theological School, and he taught pastoral care in the Boston University School of Theology.
 On Oct.
 14, 1930, Sherrill was consecrated the ninth Bishop of Massachusetts.
 He served in that position until June 1, 1947, when he resigned to become Presiding Bishop.
 From Jan.
 1, 1947, until Nov.
 14, 1958, he was Presiding Bishop of the Episcopal Church.
 At the General Convention of 1943, a canon was passed which required the Presiding Bishop to tender to the House of Bishops the resignation of his previous jurisdiction to take effect on the date of assuming the office of Presiding Bishop or no later than six months thereafter.
 Sherrill was the first Presiding Bishop chosen after this canon was passed.
 While Presiding Bishop he led in the organization of the Episcopal Church Foundation and the establishment of the Seabury Press.
 Sherrill was one of the presidents of the World Council of Churches from 1954 until 1961.
 He was the first president of the National Council of Churches from 1950 until 1952.
 He resigned as Presiding Bishop in 1958 for reasons of health.
 Sherrill died in Boxford, Massachusetts.

 Arthur Lichtenberger (1958-1964)

 (Jan.
 8, 1900-Sept.
 3, 1968).
 Twenty-first Presiding Bishop.
 Lichtenberger was a leading ecumenical churchman.
 He was a member of the General Board of the National Council of Churches and a member of the Central Committee of the World Council of Churches.
 In 1961 he made an unofficial visit to Pope John XXIII.
-In that same year he helped to lead the Episcopal Church into the Consultation on Church Union.
-Under his leadership the construction of the Episcopal Church Center in New York was completed.
+In that same year, he helped to lead the Episcopal Church into the Consultation on Church Union.
+Under his leadership, the construction of the Episcopal Church Center in New York was completed.
 He was born in Oshkosh, Wisconsin.
 Lichtenberger received his Ph.B. from Kenyon College in 1923, and his B.D. from the Episcopal Theological School in 1925.
 He was ordained deacon on Mar.
 21, 1925, and priest on Nov.
 21, 1926.
-From 1925 to 1927, he was professor of NT at St. Paul's Divinity School, Wuchang, China.
+From 1925 to 1927, he was a professor of NT at St. Paul’s Divinity School, Wuchang, China.
 Lichtenberger did postgraduate study at Harvard University in 1927-1928.
-From 1928 until 1933 he was rector of Grace Church, Cincinnati, and from 1933 until 1941 he was rector of St. Paul's Church, Brookline, Massachusetts.
-He was also lecturer in Pastoral Care at the Episcopal Theological School from 1938 until 1941.
+From 1928 until 1933 he was rector of Grace Church, Cincinnati, and from 1933 until 1941 he was rector of St. Paul’s Church, Brookline, Massachusetts.
+He was also a lecturer in Pastoral Care at the Episcopal Theological School from 1938 until 1941.
 Lichtenberger was dean of Trinity Cathedral, Newark, 1941-1948.
-From 1948 to 1950, he was professor of Pastoral Theology at the General Theological Seminary.
+From 1948 to 1950, he was a professor of Pastoral Theology at the General Theological Seminary.
 On Apr.
 5, 1951, he was consecrated Bishop Coadjutor of Missouri and was Bishop from Nov.
 1, 1952, until May 15, 1959.
 He was Presiding Bishop from Nov.
 15, 1958, until Oct.
 12, 1964, when he retired because of ill health.
 From 1964 until 1968 he was visiting professor of Pastoral Theology at the Episcopal Theological School.
 Lichtenberger died in Bethel, Vermont.